AnnaRomanovskaIT/oop-principles/README.md

 `set_get()`: Function is used to input and print the information for all products in the shop.

 `sort()`: Sorts the products in the shop array based on their names in descending order (alphabetically).

+<h3>Project Structure Description</h3>

+This project is divided into three files to maintain a modular structure:

+`lab1.4.cpp` → Contains the main() function.

+`mod_lab14.h` → The header file that declares function prototypes.

+`Source.cpp` → Implements all the functions declared in the header.